ppeble/emissary-ingress.dev/content/en/docs/2.5/topics/running/listener.md

 # The `Listener` CRD

-The `Listener` CRD defines where, and how, $productName$ should listen for requests from the network, and which `Host` definitions should be used to process those requests.
-For further examples of how to use `Listener`, see [Configuring $productName$ Communications](../../../howtos/configure-communications).
+The `Listener` CRD defines where, and how, Emissary should listen for requests from the network, and which `Host` definitions should be used to process those requests.
+For further examples of how to use `Listener`, see [Configuring Emissary Communications](../../../howtos/configure-communications).

-**Note that `Listener`s are never created by $productName$, and must be defined by the user.** If you do not define any `Listener`s, $productName$ will not listen anywhere for connections, and therefore won't do anything useful.
+**Note that `Listener`s are never created by Emissary, and must be defined by the user.** If you do not define any `Listener`s, Emissary will not listen anywhere for connections, and therefore won't do anything useful.
 It will log a `WARNING` to this effect.

 ```yaml